cs4241-18a/cs4241-18a.github.io/syl.md

 Everything you need is on the web.

 If you're looking for `js` specific resources, I hear [JavaScript: The Good Parts](https://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742) is a favorite of many web developers.
+Additionally, [Eloquent JavaScript](https://eloquentjavascript.net/) is rapidly becoming one of the most popular webdev books on the web.

 Assignments
 ---